Complexity of Computing the Shapley Value in Games with Externalities: Computing extended Shapley values

-As we can see, only colorings that uses $1$ or $2$ colors have non-zero weights.
-It is easy to verify that instead of going through all $k$-colorings it is enough to consider $2$-colorings of a graph.
-Using the fact that for every $2$-coloring $f$ we have $\theta(f) = 2$, we get:
+As we can see, only colorings that use $1$ or $2$ colors have non-zero weights.
+All such colorings that result in the same partition of players can be grouped and their weights sum up to $\zeta_i(S^*_f)$.
+Hence, we can go through all $2$-colorings instead of $k$-colorings.
+By observing that there are two $2$-colorings that result in the same partition we get:

 While in a connected graph there are at most two $2$-colorings, in a disconnected graph it can be exponentially many.
-Nevertheless, in Theorem~\ref{theorem:mq_weighted}, we show that this sum can be computed in polynomial time for every graph.
+Nevertheless, in \cref{theorem:mq_weighted}, we show that this sum can be easily computed in polynomial time for every graph.

-\begin{theorem} For a game represented as weighted MC-nets, MQ-value can be computed in polynomial time. \end{theorem} \begin{proof}[Sketch of proof] From Lemma~\ref{lemma:hybrid_rules_weighted} and linearity of MQ-value we can focus on hybrid rules with weight $1$.
-Fix such a hybrid rule $\gamma$.
-We will focus on the simplest case: $i \in l(v_1)$.
-Let us define a table $T[1{\dots}n]$ as follows: $T[s] = |\{f \in C_2(G^{\gamma}) : |l(S_f^1)| = s\}|$.
-To put it in words, $T[s]$ is the number of $2$-colorings of $G^{\gamma}$ in which there are $s$ players in nodes colored with the same color as node $v_1$.
-From Eq.~\eqref{eq:mq_final} we have: